Frequently Asked Questions

 2. Who is behind MOM?

-In each country, RSF cooperates with a local partner organization.
+In each country, MOM is implemented in cooperation with a local partner organization.
 In Brazil, RSF worked with Intervozes – Coletivo Brasil de Comunicação Social.
-The project is funded by the Federal German Ministry of Economic Development and Cooperation (BMZ).
+The project was funded by the Federal German Ministry of Economic Development and Cooperation (BMZ).

 3. Where can I download this report?